WHAT IS GUILT

 (g) Wilma should forget the incident as it was too small to be of concern.

-Answer (a) is not correct since one does not have to apologize for false negative thoughts.
+Answer (a) is incorrect since one does not have to apologize for false negative thoughts.
 It might raise the question in Teresa’s mind that there might be something deeper behind the apology.
 Answers (c) and (d) do not apply without knowing more facts.
-If Wilma goes home and cries for hours it may suggest a significant problem that might approach a phobia, which would require professional help.
+If Wilma goes home and cries for hours, it may suggest a significant problem that might approach a phobia, which would require professional help.
 Answer (g) might be an appropriate response if the guilt is minor or passing.
 However, the fact that she experienced guilt indicates Wilma thought the incident was improper.

 Hard and Difficult Exercises.

 Hard Exercise 1.
 An ambulance arrives at a real automobile accident scene involving multiple high school students.
-Paul, an EMT is unable to revive one of the students.
-He feels guilty believing that he did not stop the bleeding in time.
+Paul, an EMT, is unable to revive one of the students.
+He feels guilty, believing that he did not stop the bleeding in time.
 That night he had nightmares of the incident.
-What answer appears to be the best solution for Paul.
+What answer appears to be the best solution for Paul?

 Potential Answers to Hard Exercise 1.

 (a) Paul should do nothing since his guilt is due to a False Negative Thought;